solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 ### Embeddings

 Embeddings are a concept in machine learning and natural language processing (NLP) that involve representing objects, such as words, documents, or entities, as vectors in a multi-dimensional space.
-These vectors are often dense, meaning that they have a high number of dimensions, and they're learned through various techniques, including neural networks.
+These vectors are often dense, meaning that they have a high number of dimensions, and they are learned through various techniques, including neural networks.
 Embeddings aim to capture semantic relationships and similarities between objects in a continuous vector space.

 Common types of embeddings include: